 Ruffles

-So many dresses are tiered with ruffled layers that hit in places on our bodies that accentuate middle-age spread.
-Sure, they are airy and comfortable, but they are not always flattering to our figures.
+Many dresses feature tiered ruffled layers that accentuate the middle-aged spread in certain areas of our bodies.
+Sure, they are airy and “cute’, but they are not always flattering to our figures.

 One woman commented that tiered and ruffled fabrics allow manufacturers to use cheaper (more narrow) fabrics, pieced together by cheap labor.
 The volume it creates fits more body types.